UNBOOKABLE.

 BEST ROOM.

 The Tree House is the move.
 It is a separate two-bedroom satellite a minute from the main property, rentable as a full house, which gives you the Urban Cowboy aesthetic with private space and no shared kitchen.
-Full-property rates start around $1,100 a night.
+Full-property rates run to serious-splurge territory.
 If you want a single room in the main townhouse, ask for one with a claw-foot tub.

 • TREE HOUSE COTTAGE